 Climate

 Marrakech city has seen temperatures exceeding 45 degrees and even fiercer than this.
 Though the Atlantic shore enjoys a temperate climate all year, summertime sometimes feels warmer than winter due to stronger sea breezes.
-Rainfall is never prolonged here, however intense, and witnessing rain in the desert is surely special here.
+Rainfall is never prolonged here; however intense it is, witnessing rain in the desert is surely special here.
 The snow-line doesn’t pass below 1800 m.
-It gets very cold during the night, so layering is crucial during winters.
+It gets very cold during the night, so layering is crucial during winter.

 In the summertime, Morocco has an average of over 300 days of sun annually and sunlight is strong even in winter.
 As other countries globally, weather conditions in Morocco have also become far less predictable.